beancount/ledger2beancount/README.md

 Ledger has limited support for payees.
 A `payee` metadata key can be set but this also overrides the free-form text to describe the transaction.
+Payees can also be declared explicitly in ledger but this is not required by beancount, so such declarations are ignored (they are preserved as comments).

-In ledger2beancount, we offer several features to determine the payee.
+Since ledger has limited support for payees, ledger2beancount offers several features to determine the payee from on the transaction.

 You can set `payee_split` and define a list of regular expressions which allow you to split ledger's payee field into payee and narration.
 You